 The Food and Drug Administration cleared the drug, mirabegron, to treat the need to frequently or involuntarily urinate, the agency said today in a statement.
 The drug enhances bladder storage without affecting patients’ ability to urinate like others on the market.
 Tokyo-based Astellas will market the treatment as Myrbetriq, the FDA said.

 Sales of the treatment would help Astellas, Japan’s third- largest drugmaker, buffer a decline in revenue when its Vesicare bladder-control medicine, which generated $1 billion in sales in the last fiscal year, loses patent protection in 2015.

 “Today’s approval provides a new treatment option for patients with this debilitating condition, Victoria Kusiak, deputy director of the Office of Drug Evaluation III in the FDA’s Center for Drug Evaluation and Research, said in a statement.

-Current treatments include Pfizer Inc. (PFE)’s Detrol, Warner Chilcott Plc (WCRX)’s Enablex and Astellas’s Vesicare.
+Current treatments include Pfizer Inc. (PFE:US)’s Detrol, Warner Chilcott Plc (WCRX:US)’s Enablex and Astellas’s Vesicare.
 Astellas expects Myrbetriq to be supplied to pharmacies in the fourth quarter of 2012, the company said in a statement.

 FDA staff expressed concern in an April 3 report that the treatment increased heart rates and blood pressure and was associated with hypersensitivity reactions ranging from painful rash to anemia.
 The drug also was linked to tests revealing potential liver disease, a small number of urinary tract infections and malignant tumors, FDA staff wrote.
 The reason the medicine may lead to tumor formation is unknown, staff said.